Minimally invasive brain stimulation to delay cognitive decline

 Nir Grossman (Imperial College London, UK DRI)

-Since the activity of several brain networks is disturbed in Alzheimer’s disease, one option is to counteract the abnormal activity by electrically stimulating the brain.
-In animal models, brain stimulation was able to reduce two major hallmarks of Alzheimer’s: the abnormal build-up of a toxic protein called amyloid-beta, and the activation of microglia, the immune cells of our brain.
+Brain stimulation could also be beneficial to Alzheimer's disease patients, because that disease is also associated with abnormal activity of important brain networks.
+In animal models, brain stimulation was able to counteract two major hallmarks of Alzheimer's disease: the abnormal build-up of a toxic protein called amyloid-beta, and the activation of microglia, the immune cells of our brain.

-Brain stimulation also holds potential to boost the communication between nerve cells and the generation of new cells, thereby delaying neurodegeneration and cognitive decline.
+Moreover, brain stimulation holds potential to boost the communication between brain cells and the generation of new cells, all of which could slow down neurodegeneration and cognitive decline.

-We are working on a new, minimally invasive tool to stimulate deep memory pathways using electrodes placed under the skin and directly onto the skull.
-We are developing a new stimulation method in a compact, fully portable device, allowing long-term treatment while the patient is at home.
+We are developing a new, minimally invasive method to stimulate deep brain networks, especially those involved in memory and cognition.
+We envision to design a compact, fully portable device, allowing long-term treatment with the new brain stimulation method while the patient is at home.

-Brain stimulation alone will not cure neurodegeneration, but it could help to delay the onset of cognitive decline by several years – which would make a crucial difference to millions of people.
-While our initial focus is on Alzheimer’s disease, our new tool could be applied to other neurodegenerative diseases in the future.
+Brain stimulation alone may not cure neurodegeneration, but it could help to delay the onset of cognitive decline by several years, which would make a crucial difference to millions of people.
+While our initial focus is on Alzheimer’s disease, such a new brain stimulation tool could also be applied to other neurodegenerative diseases in the future.

 - Asamoah et al. 2019 (Nature Communications) tACS motor system effects can be caused by transcutaneous stimulation of peripheral nerves